Melukote: Yoga-Narasimha Swamy Temple

 On the top of the hill is an attractive Melkote Narasimha temple dedicated to Lord Yoga Narasimha.
 It is believed that the image of Yoga Narasimha temple at Melkote was installed by Prahlada himself.
 Krishnaraja Wodeyar III presented a gold crown to Lord Yoga Narasimha.

+It is also believed that this is the place where Prahlad did his penance.
+Since his father, the demon Hiranyakashipu was killed by Narasimha, Prahlad was advised by his elders to do penance, so that “Pitra-dosha” does not affect him.
+So this is the place where Prahlad worshipped Nrsimha in the form of Shaligram.